aframevr/aframe-presentation-kit/content.md

 <!-- .element: class="stretch" -->

 <!-- NOTES -->
+- Simple HTML markup for a basic scene
+- Remember to manipulate on second display
-- Parsable: HTML arguably most accessible language in computing
+- Readable: HTML arguably most accessible language in computing
 - Declarative: visual representation of scene graph, fully represents state
 - Encapsulated: copy-and-paste HTML anywhere else and still work, no variables
+- And here's what we get...

 ---